aommoaGitHub/Deep_learning_with_TensorRT/README.md

 - Metrics: https://towardsdatascience.com/understanding-data-science-classification-metrics-in-scikit-learn-in-python-3bc336865019

 ## Optimize Object detection model with TensorRT
 The objectives of this path are optimizing the object detection models with TensorRT and comparison between the original model and optimized model.
+The working file is [InferenceWithTensorRT.ipynb](https://gitlab.com/imla/demos/tensor_rt/blob/vittunyuta/object_detection/InferenceWithTensorRT.ipynb).
 The workflow is almost the same as optimizing Keras model.
+The main differences are
-The main difference is **model** for object detection are more diversity and complexity.
-And the **dataset** is from car camera.
+- **Models** for object detection are more diversity and complexity.
+- A **Dataset** is from car camera.
+- Inferencing function can receive only 1 image so there must be a loop to serve and queue images to the inferencing function.

 ### Directory Structure
 + `object_detection/`